-The above pictures demonstrate these two basic types of Grow Beds.
+The above pictures demonstrate these three basic types of Grow Beds.
 The Media Beds use many of the same types of media used in Hydroponics Systems including expanded clay, gravel and perlite.
 In these Grow Beds, the media also acts like a biofilter and houses the naturally occurring friendly bacteria that break down the fish waste through the process of nitrification in which ammonia and nitrites are converted into nitrates, which the plants use as fertilizer.
 To learn more about this process, go to our Grow Bed Page.

-In the DWC Raft Systems, floating sheets of polystyrene with holes cut in them hold the plants, which are sitting in net pots that are suspended in the water.
+In the DWC (Deep Water Culture), Raft Systems are floating sheets of polystyrene with holes cut in them hold the plants, which are sitting in net pots that are suspended in the water.
 In these systems, a separate biofiltering device is needed to convert the fish waste into a usable nutrient rich nitrate solution for the plants.

 However, leafy greens, such as lettuce, will grow profusely in a continuous water environment and don’t need exposure to oxygen outside of the water in the trough or the kind of support the flowering plants need.
-So leafy greens are placed in DWC Raft systems and flowering plants are placed in Flood and Drain Media Grow Beds.
-Our Aquaponics USA Food Forever™ Farms will utilize both of these types of Grow Beds to grow copious amounts of fruits and vegetables.
+So leafy greens can be placed in DWC Raft systems or NFT Trough systems, and flowering plants are placed in Flood and Drain Media Grow Beds.
+Our Aquaponics USA STEM & Family PLUG & GROW™ Food Growing Systems use Deep Media Flood and Drain Grow Beds to grow copious amounts of fruits and vegetables.
 But over at our sister site, BioPonic Earth, we utilize proprietary Vertical NFT Troughs to grow massive amounts of Lettuce and Leafy Greens as seen in the middle photo above.